Royal Navy during the Second World War: 1939

 On 3 September at 11:17, seventeen minutes after the British ultimatum to Germany to withdraw from Poland had expired, the Royal Navy entered the war.
-It setup the blockade of Germany restricting supplies by sea to Germany.
+It set up the blockade of Germany restricting supplies by sea to Germany.
 In September the aircraft carrier HMS Courageous was sunk while on anti-submarine patrol and in October the battleship HMS Royal Oak was sunk in the protected anchorage of Scapa Flow by a German submarine.
 The first major battle between the Kriegsmarine and the Royal Navy took place off the coast of South America on 13 December.
 There, a squadron of three cruisers under the command of Commodore Henry Harwood encountered the heavy cruiser (described as a "pocket battleship") the Admiral Graf Spee.
 Despite superior firepower - the British ships were all badly damaged - the German ship withdrew to the harbour of Montevideo.
 After four days, during which the British demanded the internment of the Admiral Graf Spee by Uruguay, believing escape to be impossible the ship was sunk by the Germans.